Forth Banks Power Station: Design and specification

 The equipment initially installed in the station was two 75 kilowatt turbo alternators, built by Clarke, Chapman, Parsons and Company of Gateshead.
 These were provided with steam by three Lancashire boilers built by Hawthorn Leslie and Company, which fed saturated steam into the turbines at a pressure of 140 lb.
 The turbo alternators operated at 4,800 revolutions per minute, producing single-phase electric power at 1,000 volts (V) and 80 cycles.
 They were also fitted with exciters at the end of their alternator shafts.

 In 1892, DisCo decided to improve the economy of the station by operating the turbines in conjunction with a condenser.
 Steam from the turbines was taken to a condenser via a wrought iron galvanised pipe 2 ft in diameter.
 The condenser had a cooling surface of 1512 sqft and was composed of 790 brass tubes each 9 ft 8.5 in long and 0.75 in in diameter.
 The condenser and its pumps were placed in a pit, and driven by a tandem compound pumping engine, supported on beams above the pit.
 The engine ran at 60 RPM.

+In 1900 two 400 kW turbo-dynamo sets were installed followed in 1902 by two 1,000 kW tandem turbo-dynamo sets.
 Various turbo-generators spent time working at Forth Banks, and two 410 kW Parsons machines which spent time at the station were installed in DisCo's Lemington Power Station by 1907.
 By 1907, some of the original turbo alternators operating at Forth Banks had been discarded and new ones had been added due to rapid developments in the size, power and efficiency of turbo alternators.
 By then, the station was operating three 500 kW and six 150 kW AC turbo generators, giving a total generating capacity of 2,400 kW.
 The station's boiler room contained eight Lancashire boilers, each with a capacity of 200HP, and three Green economisers.